‘Where you goin’, man?’: Travis Kelce’s reaction to Tyreek Hill trade - NewsBreak

 ‘Where you goin’, man?’: Travis Kelce’s reaction to Tyreek Hill trade

-KANSAS CITY, Mo. — One of the biggest moves of the offseason was the blockbuster trade of wide receiver Tyreek Hill from the Kansas City Chiefs to the Miami Dolphins .
+KANSAS CITY, Mo.
+(WDAF) – One of the biggest moves of the offseason was the blockbuster trade of wide receiver Tyreek Hill from the Kansas City Chiefs to the Miami Dolphins.

-Alongside Travis Kelce, one of the league’s top tight ends, Hill was part of one of the NFL’s most explosive offenses with his speed and pass catching ability.
+Alongside one of the league’s top tight end’s Travis Kelce, Hill was part of one of the NFL’s most explosive offenses with his speed and pass catching ability.

-Kelce and Hill enjoyed much success as a dynamic duo, including a combined 13 Pro Bowl selections, six First-Team All-Pro honors, and a Super Bowl LIV victory during their tenure in Kansas City.
+Kelce and Hill enjoyed much success as a dynamic duo including a combined 13 Pro Bowl selections, 6 First-Team All-Pro honors and a Super Bowl LIV victory during their tenure in Kansas City.

 Like many Chiefs fans, Kelce’s initial reaction was shock .

-Hill signed a four-year, $120 million contract with $72.2 million guaranteed, the highest among all wide receivers.
-His annual average of $30 million makes him the highest-paid wide receiver in the NFL.
+Hill signed a 4-year $120 million with $72.2 million guaranteed, the highest amongst all wide receivers.
+His annual average of $30 million makes him the highest paid wide receiver in the NFL.

-The Dolphins traded five draft picks to the Chiefs in return including the 29th overall pick in 2022.
-The team subsequently traded that pick to the New England Patriots to move up to the 21st to select cornerback Trent McDuffie from Washington .
+The Dolphins traded five draft picks to the Chiefs in return including the 29th overall pick in 2022, which the team subsequently traded to the New England Patriots to move up to the 21st to select cornerback Trent McDuffie from Washington .

 The Chiefs still have eight picks in the remaining rounds of the NFL Draft after using two in round one for McDuffie and edge rusher George Karlaftis from Purdue .